TSL-UOB/CAV-Q_agent/README.md

 The folowing graph shows the average accuracy for each method a producing sucessfull test over 50 episodes.
 Random agent actions perform the most poorly, generating the fewest useful tests.
 Constrained random does slightly better achieving around 50% accuracy.
 Proximity and Election achieve 80% and 70% respectively.
 The Q-agent achieves around 90% accuracy.

-Less simulation ticks are required when tests are generated quicker, these are seem in the shorter plot traces.
+Less simulation ticks are required when tests are generated quicker, these are seen in the shorter plot traces.

 ![](videos/accuracy.gif)